kytulendu/rra-krr/rrowl.md

 This form also "accidentally" look like those depicted in Rra-krr's art as a representation of The Fanged God, a Rra-krr's deity.
 And due to this, he rarely shape-shift into this form, as it might cause some chaos among the religious Rra-krr if being seen.

-**True form**
+**Lord of the Forest form (true form)**

 ![Spooky Floof](./resources/The_Fanged_One_1280.png)

 The last one is true form, which is what he was turned into after The Hidden Temple Incident.
 In this form, he appear as some kind of terrifying (for some) big cat monster thingy that looks like the result of unholy combination of flesh, fur and bones.
-The head was looks like a saber-tooth cat skull, red glowing eyes in empty eyes socket, two pair of horns (the head is kinda looks like Charr's skull), long black fluffy mane and long barbed tongue.
+The head was looks like a saber-tooth cat skull, red glowing eyes in empty eyes socket, a pair of sika deer like anthers and a pair of chin bone horns (the head is kinda looks like Charr's skull), long black fluffy mane and long barbed tongue.
 The body was covered with black fur, with dark, menacing aura, emit from the body that appear to move in it's own depending on his mind.
+The back have enlonged spinous process.
 The tail is lion-like.
 With usual size on all four about the same as Feral form.
 He can stood on 2 legs or on all four in this form.

 This form give him access to all power he have in feral form without any restriction, with addition, for example, the power to possess and take total control of any space ship then move entire ship to other dimension/other universe, or a power to influence people through their dreams or hallucinations, or a power to corrupt those who have weak mind and slowly mutate them in to... something vile... that would twisted their mind and their fresh and made them a loyal servant that worship him as their deity, who willing to do any of his bidding...